Enabling Employment Credit (EEC): Providing Wage Offsets To Businesses Employing People With Disabilities

 What Is The Enabling Employment Credit (EEC)?

-Employers hiring PwD employees who have not been working for at least six months will receive an additional 20% wage offset, capped at $400 per month for each employee, for the first six months of employment.
-This was enhanced during Budget 2023, and prior to that, such employees received an additional 10% wage offset, capped at $200 per month.
+Employers hiring PwD employees who have not been working for at least six months will receive an additional 20% wage offset, capped at $400 per month for each employee, for the first nine months of employment.

-Compared to the scheme it replaces, the EEC provides higher wage offsets for businesses who hire employees with disabilities.
+Compared to the old Special Employment Credit scheme it replaced, the EEC provides higher wage offsets for businesses that hire employees with disabilities.

 Who Qualifies For The Enabling Employment Credit (EEC)?